The Lilies of the Field

 The comparison fades.

-The need to prove yourself begins to fall away.
+The need to prove yourself falls away.

-What if you don’t have to strive to be enough?
+What if you don’t have to strive to be enough today?
+What if you already are in His eyes?

 Sherri Stout Faamuli